gatsbyjs/gatsby/docs/docs/themes/using-a-gatsby-theme.md

 For example, `gatsby-theme-blog` is the official Gatsby theme for creating a blog.

-To install it, in the root of you site, run
+To install it, run in the root of your site:

 ```js
 npm install --save gatsby-theme-blog